maxcutler/wp-xmlrpc-modernization/readme.txt

 == Changelog ==

+= 0.6 =
+* Revised implementations of wp.getPost and wp.getPosts.
+Check docstrings for details.

 = 0.5 =
-Initial release containing most of the anticipated methods.
+* Initial release containing most of the anticipated methods.